In-house band the Quentin Baxter Quintet plays at The Mezz; photograph by Drew Castelhano

-At The Mezz, the focus is on the music
+Looking for a breather from all the holiday hubbub?
+Head to The Mezz, where the focus is on the music

 Locals rejoiced last July when The Mezz opened above Sermet’s at 276 King Street, marking a reincarnation of sorts of the beloved Mezzane music venue that operated in the same location until 2004.
 And this time, one of contemporary Charleston’s most famed jazzmen, Quentin Baxter, is serving as artistic director.

 On many evenings, the musical director himself is on drums, often playing with the Quentin Baxter Quintet (QBQ), featuring Charleston Jazz Orchestra director Charlton Singleton (trumpet), Mark Sterbank (tenor saxophone), Richard H. White Jr. (piano), and Kevin Hamilton (bass).
-But the schedule—posted a few weeks out at mezzdowntown.com—also includes groups such as the Charleston Latin Jazz Collective, The Ann Caldwell Quartet, and The Quiana Parler Jazz Ensemble.
+But the schedule also includes groups such as the Charleston Latin Jazz Collective, The Ann Caldwell Quartet, and The Quiana Parler Jazz Ensemble.
 Renowned vocalist René Marie, plus Matuto—featuring College of Charleston grad Clay Ross—have even made appearances.